rnarni/Spendthrift/README.md

+Spendthrift

-A free expense tracking app with dropbox datastore api
+A free expense tracking app with google spreadsheets api